 We were a good couple.
 Long before we got married, we agreed completely on important things…foreign policy, religion, life plans.
 Then we got married.
 Life was idyllic.
 We were both in college, working student jobs.
 Bud had saved over $500 and student loans covered my tuition.
 Continue reading

-Daddy loved home remedies and dosed his kids and livestock readily.
-Mother did run interference for us on cow chip tea and coal oil and sugar, but did let him load us with sulphur and molasses for summer sores.
-We never got summer sores, probably because we reeked so much we didn’t tempt mosquitoes.
-I do appreciate Mother for putting her foot down when his ideas got too toxic.
-No telling what kind of chromosome damage she saved us.
-Continue reading
+Daddy loved home remedies and dosed us and the livestock readily.
+Mother ran interference on cow chip tea and coal oil and sugar, but did let him load us with sulphur and molasses for summer sores.
+We never got summer sores, probably because we reeked so badly we were rejected by mosquitoes.
+I do appreciate Mother for putting her foot down when his more toxic ideas.
+No telling what kind of chromosome damage she saved the gene pool.

 Trouble had its own plan and always lurked in the shadows waiting to jump me.
 The simplest thing could go wrong.
 There was just no way to anticipate what was down the road.
 Billy and Troy were out of pocket when Uncle Parnell was ready to leave.
 Daddy sent me and Sue to look for them.
 Jamey and Froggy told us they had seen them close to the railroad track.
 Daddy had told us many times not to let him catch us on the railroad track.
 We played close to it all the time, but out of consideration to him, were very careful not to let him catch us.
 Jamey and Froggy went along to help us.
 Near the railroad, we found Billy’s sling shot.
 I knew he would never have abandoned it.
 This was serious!!!!
 Froggy slipped under the fence and scrambled up into one of the railcars, pulling Jamey up after him.
 We heard them exclaiming, “Golleeeee…would you look at this!
 Continue reading